dan-visioni/code-for-gains-calculator/README.md

 in different climate models.
 References will be added when the paper is available for discussion.

+Contents:

-The file control_gains_calculator.m calculates is given in input zonal mean values for stratospheric AOD and surface temperature for a control simulation (no SO2 injection) and 4 simulations considering an injection of SO2 in the stratosphere at four different latitudes (30N, 15N, 15S and 30S.
+**control_gains_calculator.m** calculates is given in input zonal mean values for stratospheric AOD and surface temperature for a control simulation (no SO2 injection) and 4 simulations considering an injection of SO2 in the stratosphere at four different latitudes (30N, 15N, 15S and 30S.

 It then maps the changes in T and AOD on the three Legendere polynomials (T0, T1 and T2 for T and L0, L1 and L2 for AOD).